 - You can’t ask a man to talk sensibly about the art of painting if he simply doesn’t know anything about it.
 But by God, how can he (Zola his youth friend who used Cezanne as a model in his novel ‘L’Oeuvre’, fh) dare to say that a painter is done because he has painted one bad picture?
 When a picture isn’t realized, you pitch it in the fire and start another one.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: conversation in Cézanne’s studio in Aix, after the death of Zola in 1902; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
-74 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source of his artist quote on the painter-novel, written by his youth-freind Zola, from conversation in Cezanne’s studio in Aix, after the death of Zola in 1902; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
+74

 - I work obstinately, and once in a while I catch a glimpse of the Promised Land.
 Am I to be like te great leader of the Hebrews, or will I really attain unto it?… …I have a large studio in the country.
 I can work better there than in the city.
 I have made some progress.
 Oh, why so late and so painful?
 Must art indeed be a priesthood, demanding that the faithful be bound to it body and soul?